• Skip to primary navigation

 My kids did not like doing their school work in the dining room, so they kept abandoning their work tables and infiltrating my living room and kitchen.
 I decided that if they weren’t going to stay in their space, then I would take over “theirs” and start the makeover process!

 The first thing I did was refinish the oak countertop with gel stain.
 I’ve previously used gel stain to refinish my front door and lots of other wood finishes in our new home (here are my best gel stain tips), so I knew it would work perfectly for this countertop.
-The top of this built-in china cabinet was refinished with gel stain in walnut finish.

 Next, I ordered new lower cabinet doors from The Cabinet Door Store and new hardware from D. Lawless Hardware.
 I really wanted to modernize this cabinet, so I figured new lower doors (removing the arched top and paneled inlay), and new hardware (in a brass finish to mirror the brass on the leaded glass upper doors), would help do the trick.

-The new cabinet doors were great quality, and the cabinet hardware was beautiful and priced right.
+The new cabinet doors were of great quality, and the cabinet hardware was beautiful and priced right.
 I recommend both of those vendors if you’re in the market for cabinet doors or hardware.

 Next, I chose Benjamin Moore’s Waller Green for the paint color.
 Waller Green is a gorgeous shade of dark green that is almost black.
 I knew I wanted green for this china cabinet, but I also wanted a color that would be timeless because Heaven knows I do not want to repaint this beast again anytime soon.
-Bre from Average But Inspired transformed a dated oak china cabinet in Waller Green paint.

 Because I had a lot of interruptions, and because I was being a perfectionist, it took me about a month to paint this oak china cabinet using Benjamin Moore Advance paint (a perfect paint for cabinets).